SAP-samples/teched2022-DA281/README.md

 ## Description

 This repository contains the material for the SAP TechEd 2022 session called DA281 - Hands-On Session for SAP Data Intelligence: Connectivity and Integration.
+TEst

 ## Overview